qidi-community/Plus4-Wiki/content/chamber-heater-investigation/README.md

 Don't worry, I got you!

-So, within the print-head on the Qidi Plus4, there is a STM32F103XE clone CPU being used as the MCU.
+So, within the print-head on the Qidi Plus4, there is a STM32F103XE clone being used for the MCU.

 This bad boy has a peak power consumption of just 0.2W at full load (usually MUCH less) and what's more it has a thermal probe built in that the Qidi firmware has access to!
-Qidi's FluiddUI config plots this as the GD32 temperature.
+This means that it adds some of its own heat to the air temp surrounding it, but in reality, it's a pretty small difference.
+What's better is that Qidi's FluiddUI config plots this as the GD32 temperature, so we can see what it's doing!

 So, let's overlay the GD32 temperature atop the above 2 graphs.